 Posted by Kid at Saturday, September 30, 2017

 I bought my original car from R.S.
-McCOLL's in 1973, a day or so before going on holiday to Blackpool for a fortnight and, if memory serves, I got it on the same day I saw LIVE & LET DIE in my local cinema (or not too far-removed from that day at least).
-I took it to Blackpool with me, but I dismantled in on the coach down (it had a loose rivet), and I don't think I ever managed to reassemble it, though I kept all the bits for a while.
+McCOLL's in 1973, a day or so before going on holiday to Blackpool for a fortnight and, if memory serves, I got it on the same day I saw LIVE & LET DIE in my local cinema (or not too far-removed from that day).
+I took it to Blackpool with me, but I dismantled in on the coach down (it had a loose rivet), and I don't think I ever managed to reassemble it, though I kept all the bits for a while after I'd returned home.
 This is a replacement I bought many years back.

 I've shown the car before, but this time it's accompanied by its packaging and accessories, just to give you a fuller picture.
-Whaddya think, fellas - a beauty or what?
+Whaddya think - a beauty or what?

 Posted by Kid at Thursday, September 28, 2017